utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

     * **Windows** - `HKEY_CURRENT_USER\SOFTWARE\Google\Chrome\NativeMessagingHosts`

   If you are using a different flavor of Chrome, such as Chromium, Brave, or Edge:
-    1. Create the `NativeMessagingHosts` directory in the location above.
+    1. Create the `NativeMessagingHosts` directory in the correct location for your operating system.
     1. Install the Interceptor Bridge (refer to [Installing interceptor](#installing-interceptor)).
-    1. Copy `InterceptorBridge` into the above `NativeMessagingHosts` directory.
+    1. Copy `InterceptorBridge` into the `NativeMessagingHosts` directory.

 * **`INTERNET_CONNECTIVITY`** -
     * Check your internet connection.